 For fish passing via entrainment, individuals are exposed to turbine blade strike, which is modeled with the Franke et al. (1997) equations.
 For fish that pass via passage structures or spill, mortality is assessed with a roll of the dice using survival metrics determined a priori, sourced from similar studies, or from expert opinion.
 The Franke et al. (1997) equations calculate the probability a fish of a given length will get struck by a turbine runner blade.
 With these equations, if we know how long a given fish is, the amount of discharge of through the turbine, the type of turbine, how many blades, and how fast it is rotating, then we can calculate with certainty the probability of being struck.
 Therefore, the only morphometric parameter needed to assess blade strike is length.
 All other input parameters are sourced from technical drawings of the facility.

-Turbine Parameters

-The blade strike models derived by Franke et al. (1997) require accurate measurements of a suite of turbine parameters.
-Required inputs for the blade strike model include rated turbine head (feet [ft]), estimated maximum discharge (cubic feet per second [cfs]), discharge at maximum efficiency (cfs), percent discharge at maximum efficiency, runner speed (rotations per minute, [rpm]), runner diameter (ft), number of blades, and turbine efficiency (nameplate).
-These parameters were used to develop an initial blade strike model at the three projects (Table 1) for the range of fish lengths sourced from the 1997 EPRI database.

 Migratory Routes and Movement

 At hydroelectric facilities, both obligate and opportunistic downstream migrants risk entrainment as they move downstream.
 For this assessment, fish moving downstream start in the forebay where they can either be entrained or pass via spill.
 Survival is assessed at every node.
 If a fish survives the passage state, they transition to the tailrace.

 Node Survival

 Stryke assesses survival for individual fish at each node within the migratory network.
 For the forebay, tailrace, and river nodes, the survival probability was assumed to be 1.0.
 Since we are not concerned with effects of migratory delay, like we would with an obligated anadromous fish (e.g., juvenile alosine), we do not need to model natural mortality (e.g., predation).
 During times of high discharge, fish may spill over the dam.
 When a fish is entrained, survival at a turbine is assessed with the Franke et al. (1997) equations for Kaplan runners.
-The first step calculated the energy coefficient Eωd and is given with Equation 1: